podtato-head/podtato-head/README.md

 * A single file go server that says "Hello world"
 * A multi-stage build docker file to build a container
-* A manifest ot create a Kubernetes service and deployment.
+* A manifest to create a Kubernetes service and deployment.
 * A helm chart for the service and the deployment.
 * Three container images showing different versions